maranomynet/es-in-css/README.md

 Dumb(-ish) tagged template literal that returns a `string`.
 It provides nice syntax highlighting and code-completion in VSCode by using a well-known name.

-It also has a few convenience features:

-- It filter away/suppresses "falsy" values (except `0`) similar to how React behaves.
-- Arrays are falsy-filtered and then joined with a space.
-- Bare functions are invoked without any arguments.
-- All other values are cast to string as is.

 Example of use:

 ```js